SEARCHPORTAL PRBBCA / ES

 Anyone who wishes to undertake an experiment involving animals must take an experimental animal user training course.

-The PRBB animal facility, in collaboration with Charles River, organises courses, accredited by the Generalitat de Catalunya and designed for the park's residents, to train them in:
+The PRBB animal facility, in collaboration with Charles River, organizes courses, accredited by the Generalitat de Catalunya and designed for the park's residents, to train them in:

 • Euthanasia (Function b)